WordPerfect: Styles and style libraries

 The addition of styles and style libraries in WP 5.0 provided greatly increased power and flexibility in formatting documents, while maintaining the streaming-code architecture of earlier versions.
 Styles are a preset arrangement of settings having to do with things like fonts, spacings, tab stops, margins and other items having to do with text layout.
 Styles can be created by the user to shortcut the setup time when starting a new document, and they can be saved in the program's style library.
-Prior to that, WordPerfect's only use of styles was the Opening Style, which contained the default settings for a document.
+Prior to that, its only use of styles was the Opening Style, which contained the default settings for a document.

 After the purchase of the desktop publishing program Ventura, Corel enhanced the WordPerfect styles editor and styles behavior with the majority of Ventura's capabilities.
 This improved the usability and performance of graphic elements like text boxes, document styles, footer and header styles.

 Since WordPerfect has been enriched with properties from the CorelDraw Graphics suite, graphic styles are editable.
 The Graphics Styles editor enables customizing the appearance of boxes, borders, lines and fills and store the customized design for reuse.
 The possibilities include patterns and color gradients for fills; corner, endpoint, pen-type and thickness for lines.
 Box styles can be used as container style, including a border, lines, fill, text and caption; each with its separate style.
 A text box style shows that WordPerfect cascades its styles.

 Around the same time, Corel included WordPerfect, with its full functionality, in CorelDraw Graphics Suite as the text editor.

 Reveal codes

 Present since the earliest versions of WordPerfect, the Reveal Codes feature distinguishes it from other word processors; Microsoft Word's equivalent is much less powerful.
-It displays and allows editing the codes, reduces retyping, and enables easy formatting changes.
+This feature in WordPerfect displays and allows editing the codes, reduces retyping, and enables easy formatting changes.
 It is a second editing screen that can be toggled open and closed, and sized as desired.

 The codes for formatting and locating text are displayed, interspersed with tags and the occasional objects, with the tags and objects represented by named tokens.
 This provides a more detailed view to troubleshoot problems than with styles-based word processors, and object tokens can be clicked with a pointing device to directly open the configuration editor for the particular object type, e.g. clicking on a style token brings up the style editor with the particular style type displayed.
 WordPerfect had this feature already in its DOS incarnations.